espansione8/styled-dropzone/README.md

 ![](dropzone.gif)

-STILL IN DEVELOPMENT!
-don't use it in production using NPM INSTALL
 To make it work get the source from https://github.com/espansione8/styled-dropzone/blob/master/StyledDropzone.js and import it as component as shown in the sample code below: